openorclose/posts/for.md

 But why does this work?
 What value of `i` does each alert refer to when being called?
 The answer is that ES2015 does a bit of magic to ensure that these type of callbacks that are frequently used work as people imagine it to.

 (Edit: My sincerest apologies.
 I previously thought that there was no way to present the copying of i into the for body scope in pure Javascript.
 But just like Javascript makes mistakes, I make them too.
 Thankfully I discovered this myself.
 (Mostly because I think only one other person has bin reading this multi-parted love letter and he doesn't suck up to Javascript enough.
-Does his ingorance of Javascript pain me more than the potential embarrassment he may have delivered?
+Does his ignorance of Javascript pain me more than the potential embarrassment he may have delivered?
 That's a story for another day.)
 I am thusly spared from bowing down to another being pointing out my faults.
 Phew.
 A glimpse into my shameful past is always available courtesy of version control, should you be the type of person who enjoys partaking in schadenfreude.)

 For loop with declaration of variables converted into a for loop without declaration in the `for` parentheses.
 **WARNING: This only applies to variables declared with `let` and `const`.
-For `var` no matter where you declare the variables they'll always be hoisted up to the neearest function scope remember?
+For `var` no matter where you declare the variables they'll always be hoisted up to the nearest function scope remember?
 Check out [scopes.md](scopes) if you don't.**
 ```javascript
 {
     let i;